lblod/app-digitaal-loket/README.md

 ### Cleaning the database

-  At some times you may want te clean the database and make sure it's in a pristine state.
+  At some times you may want to clean the database and make sure it's in a pristine state.

       # Bring down our current setup
       docker-compose -f docker-compose.yml -f docker-compose.dev.yml down